 "Security" is a rather general and vague term.
 We need to be more specific on what it means.

-Rough intuition:
+Rough intuition (that we will formalize):

 - safety issue, e.g., runtime error: failure in presence of just the environment - security issue: failure resulting from (malicious) deliberate user action